Montana (ship): History

 The vessel was intended for operation as a blockade runner, supplying Confederate Forces in the American Civil War.
 She was on her maiden voyage from London, headed ultimately for Wilmington, North Carolina, carrying cargo from the United Kingdom to help the Confederates.
-The United Kingdom could not be seen to be directly aiding the Confederates, hence various levels of secrecy were used for this and similar vessels.
+The UK could not be seen to be directly aiding the Confederates, hence various levels of secrecy were used for this and similar vessels.
 For example, at the time she was using an assumed name of Nola, a ruse to help avoid the attention of Union forces.
-She had used at least two other names at various times, namely Gloria and Paramount.
+She had used at least two other names at various times: Gloria and Paramount.

 Captain Pittman was in command of the vessel, and saw her safely across a rough Atlantic Ocean as far as Bermuda, where he planned to stop to take on coal before departing for Wilmington.
 The ship hit the reef of Bermuda's north shore, in an area known as the Western Blue Cut, on 30 December 1863.

-Once the vessel was known to be in distress, a boat from St Georges went to the scene, and while much of the cargo and the entire crew were saved, Montana was lost, mostly due to a large gash in her side of over 10 ft.
+Once the vessel was known to be in distress, a boat from St Georges went to the scene.
+While much of the cargo and the entire crew were saved, Montana was lost, mostly due to a large gash in her side of over 10 ft.